Alexandroupolis: From Neolithic Period to the 19th century

 Human settlements appear since the Neolithic Period (4500-3000 BC) at the southeast end of Western Thrace.
 In the Bronze Age (3000-1050 BC) there is no strong evidence of active city participation.
 During the Early Iron Age (1050-650 BC) the various Thracian tribes appeared and settled in mountainous and, more rarely, in lowland areas.

+The modern city is near the site of ancient Sale, a colony of Samothrace.
+Sale, was a member of the Delian League led by Athens.
+Alexandroupolis, as well as the whole area from the Evros Delta to Lake Vistonida and the foothills of Rhodope Mountains, was inhabited by Cicones, a Thracian people with whom, according to mythology, Odysseus and his comrades clashed on their return from Troy.
+The area became part of Macedon under Philip and his son Alexander the Great, passing to his successor in Thrace after his death, Lysimachus.
+During the Hellenistic age the area became part of the Seleucid, Ptolemaic, Antigonid empires, kingdom of Pergamum and finally the Roman empire as part of the Roman province of Thrace and later Diocese of Thrace.

-In the Byzantine Period, the region which covers the modern city of Alexandroupolis played a leading role, because the city bordered Constantinople.
+In the Byzantine Period, the region which covers the modern city of Alexandroupolis was part of the theme of Macedonia and played an important role, due to its proximity to Constantinople.
 For this reason the settlement was guarded by powerful military installations.
+Basil I "the Macedonian" (r.
+867–886) hailed from the theme of Macedonia in Thrace, and the Macedonian dynasty he founded was named after the theme of Macedonia.

 In the following years, up to the 19th century, the city seems to have been deserted and covered by forests and wild trees.

 Ottoman era

 The modern city was first settled in the 19th century, under the Ottoman Empire.
-Long used as a landing ground for fishermen from the opposite coast of Samothrace, a hamlet developed in the area during the construction of a railway line connecting Constantinople to the major cities of Macedonia from Kuleliburgaz.
+Long used as a landing ground for fishermen from the opposite coast of Samothrace, a hamlet developed in the area during the construction of a railway line connecting Constantinople to the major cities of Macedonia from Pythio.
 The work was part of an effort to modernise the Empire, and was assigned to engineers from Austria-Hungary.
 The settlement grew into a fishing village, Dedeağaç.

 In 1873 it was made the chief town of a kaza, to which it gave its name, and a kaymakam was appointed to it.
 In 1884 it was promoted to a sanjak, and the governor became a mutasarrıf.
 In 1889 the Greek archbishopric of Aenus was transferred to Dedeağaç.
 In the late 19th and early 20th century, Dedeağaç was part of the Adrianople Vilayet.